-LACP Founder and Executive Director Julia Dean asks Jill Enfield ten questions about her background, career in and beliefs about photography
+LACP asks Jill Enfield ten questions about her background, career in and beliefs about photography.

 JE: I WOULD DEFINE MYSELF AS A FINE ART, HISTORICAL TECHNIQUE PHOTOGRAPHER.
 AT THE MOMENT, MY WORK IS CONCENTRATING ON PORTRAITS WHICH ARE THEN TURNED INTO INSTALLATIONS.
 THE PROJECT THAT I HAVE BEEN WORKING ON FOR THE PAST 10 YEARS HAS BEEN PORTRAITS OF IMMIGRANTS CALLED “THE NEW AMERICANS” DONE USING WET PLATE COLLODION PORTRAITS.
 THE IMAGES WERE THEN SCNNED IN AND TRANSFERRED ONTO OLD WINDOWS TO MAKE A GLASS HOUSE TO GO WITH THE ADDAGE “THOSE IN GLASSHOUSES SHOULD NOT THROW STONES”.
 THE INSTALLATION ALSO WENT ALONG WITH POSTERS THAT COVERED A ROOM WITH THE POEM ON THE STAUTE OF LIBERTY PRINTED ABOVE.

 JE: FOR A CRAZY LONG TIME!!!
 I STARTED PHOTOGRAPHY IN THE LATE 1970’S – EARLY 80’S.

 JE: FROM WORKSHOPS, PRIVATE CLASSES AND THEN WENT BACK TO GET MY DEGREE FROM THE TISCH SCHOOL OF THE ARTS AT NYU.